Enpower-project/Clustering-EnergyConsumers/README.md

 Multiple clustering algorithms were tested, including K-Means++, Fuzzy C-means, etc. Their performance was evaluated based on four clustering validity indexes to ensure robustness in the results.

 ## Cluster Analysis
-The final part of the analysis involved applying K-Means++ clustering to identify 6 distinct clusters, providing insights into the varying energy consumption patterns among the households.
+The final part of the analysis involved applying Ensemble clustering to identify 6 distinct clusters, providing insights into the varying energy consumption patterns among the households.